mainmatter/mainmatter.com/_posts/2021-12-06-validations-in-ember-apps.md

 description:
   'Bartlomiej Dudzik shows how you can easily create validations wrapper based on a library of your liking.'
+og:
+  image: /assets/images/posts/2021-12-06-validations-in-ember-apps/og-image.png
 ---

-Since Ember's Octane edition it's much easier to integrate with third-party libraries.
+Since Ember's Octane edition it's much easiesr to integrate with third-party libraries.
 Because of that I've been searching for alternatives to `ember-changeset` and `ember-cp-validations`.
 I will show you how to create your own validations around the Yup validations library.